top of page

 Emelia Sautter

-Emelia is owner and foundress of Good Medicine, a forest therapy practice located in Cedar Rapids, Iowa.
-She is a certified nature and forest therapy guide.
 Her heart’s work is a juicy mash-up of spending time with the land and providing opportunities for humans to connect with self and with our nature relatives.
 She believes that Forest Therapy helps us fall more wholly in love with ourselves and with the world around us.

 Annie Ventullo